yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Development in general can be a messy process, and you should consider running your toolchain in a virtual environment if you are working on your primary computer.

-### Swift, Objective-C and Cocoa ###
+### Swift/Objective-C and Cocoa ###

-Apple introduced a new programming language, Swift, together with iOS 8.
+As of iOS 8, Apple introduced a new programming language, Swift.
 Swift replaces Objective-C as the primary language that will be used to write Mac and iOS software.
-Swift is intended to be more resilient to erroneous code than Objective-C, as well as being more concise (meaning you have to type less code).
-It is possible to use Swift and Objective-C together in apps; however, for this course, we will be using Swift almost exclusively.
-The only time you will be using Objective-C will be at the start, for you to have a sense of both languages.
+Swift is intended to be more resilient to erroneous code than Objective-C, and also more concise (meaning you have to type less code).
+It is possible to use Swift and Objective-C together in apps, but for this course, we will stick with Swift.
+During this semester, all coding assignments will be done mainly using Swift and a little Objective-C at the start.

 If you’re comfortable with basic object-oriented concepts and have used scripting languages before, it should be easy to pick up Swift during CS3217.
 You should read Apple's introduction to Swift: [The Swift Programming Language](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/).
 There is also an iBooks version available that is more iPad-friendly.